On the singular loci of higher secant varieties of Veronese embeddings

-Given a form $f$ of degree $d$, the minimum number of linear forms $l_{i}$ needed to write $f$ as a sum of $d$-th powers is the so-called (Waring) \textit{rank} of $f$ and let us denote it by $\rank(f)$.
+Given a form $f$ of degree $d$, the minimum number of linear forms $l_{i}$ needed to write $f$ as a sum of $d$-th powers is the so-called (Waring) \textit{rank} of $f$ and we denote it by $\rank(f)$.
+Note that one can define $\rank([f])$ by $\rank(f)$, because this rank is invariant under non-zero scaling.
 The (Waring) \textit{border rank} is given by the same notion in the limiting sense.
 In other words, if there is a family $\{f_{\epsilon}\mid \epsilon >0 \}$ of polynomials with constant rank $r$ and $\lim_{\epsilon \to 0}f_{\epsilon} = f$, then we say that $f$ has border rank at most $r$.
-The minimum such $r$ is called the border rank of $f$ and let's denote it again by $\brank(f)$.
-Note that by definition $\sigma_k(\nu_d(\P V))$ is the variety of homogeneous polynomials $f$ of degree $d$ with border rank $\brank(f)\le k$.
+The minimum such $r$ is called the border rank of $f$ and we denote it again by $\brank(f)$.
+Note that by definition $\sigma_k(v_d(\P V))$ is the variety of homogeneous polynomials $f$ of degree $d$ with border rank $\brank(f)\le k$.

-Now, we recall that some part of defining equations for $\sigma_k(\nu_d(\P V))$ comes from so-called \textit{symmetric flattenings}.
+Now, we recall that some part of defining equations for $\sigma_k(v_d(\P V))$ comes from so-called \textit{symmetric flattenings}.
 Consider the polynomial ring $S=S^\bullet V=\CC[x_0,\ldots,x_n]$ and consider another polynomial ring $T=S^\bullet V^\ast=\CC[y_0,\ldots,y_n]$, where $V^\ast$ is the \ti{dual} $\CC$-vector space of $V$.
 Define the differential action of $T$ on $S$ as follows: for any $g\in T_{d-a}, f\in S_d$, we set

 where $\partial_i=\partial/\partial{x_i}$ Let us take bases for $S_a$ and $T_{d-a}$ as

 with $|I|=i_0+\cdots+i_n=a$ and $|J|=j_0+\cdots+j_n=d-a$.
 For a given $f=\sum_{|I|=d}b_I\cdot \mbf{X}^I$ in $S_d$, we have a linear map for any $a$ with $1\le a\le d-1$, which can be represented by the following ${a+n\choose n}\times{d-a+n\choose n}$-matrix: